telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiSelect.md

 Gets the real skin name for the control user interface.
 If Skin is not set, returns
             "Default", otherwise returns Skin.

-###  Schema `ClientDataSourceSchema`

-Contains settings about the schema and model of the data used in .

 ###  Skin `String`

 Gets or sets the skin name for the control user interface.